mueller-seb/finite-element-method/README.md

 ### Efficiency
 The code is slightly enlarged due to some functions that improve the efficiency of the algorithm:

-Discrete evaluation of the approx. solution is optimized in terms of choosing the "right" domain for each evaluation point instead of summing up all evaluated basis functions weighted by u_h (the method isn't easily adaptable to arbitrary meshes of course).
-Therefore the solution class has an array property "shapeScalarFunctions" that assigns each domain of the mesh to its corresponding shape function of the solution.
+Discrete evaluation of the approx. solution is optimized in terms of choosing the related domain for each evaluation point.
+Instead of summing up ALL evaluated basis functions weighted by u_h, only bassis functions including shape functions defined on that domain are regarded (the method isn't easily adaptable to arbitrary meshes of course).
+Therefore the solution class has an array property "shapeScalarFunctions" that assigns a shape scalar function to its corresponding domain of the mesh.
 This is also used to increase efficiency of the L2 error calculation and a posteriori estimation.
+Dicrete evaluation is extremely simple if evaluation points and mesh nodes coincide (solutionOnMeshPoints).

-To reach better performance of the calculation of the stiffness matrix A_h, a space of gradients of all basis functions of the ansatz function space is computed in advance.
+To achieve better performance calculating the stiffness matrix A_h, a space of gradients of all basis functions of the ansatz function space is computed in advance.
 This avoids multiple computations of the same gradients.
+Additionally, calculation of a(phi_i, phi_j) is restricted to integration over the common domains of both basis functions.
+In the case of rectangular triangles or squares, integration is only executed if basis nodes are neighbours.